rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

 ### Parameters
 #### General
-- CloneRepo - a flag whether to cloen the repo or not
+- CloneRepo - a boolean flag whether to clone the repo or not
 - Repo - The repo URL to update e.g in the form **https://dev.azure.com/richardfennell/Git%20project/_git/Git-project.wiki** (see the URL section below as to how to find this URL)
-- LocalPath - The Path to clone the repo into, or the folder structure containing the file(s) to export
+- LocalPath - The Path to clone the repo into and hence the folder structure containing the file(s) to export
 - SingleFile - Optional single file to export in the localPath folder e.g. page.md
-- ExtraParameters - Optional any extra [WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/) you wish to pass to the command line tool
+- ExtraParameters - Any optional extra as defined at [WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/) you wish to pass to the command line tool - the task automatically managed the -p, -s, -c and -v parameters
 #### Git Clone Specific
-- Branch - The name of the **pre-existing** branch to checkout prior to the export, defaults to the default branch
+- Branch - The name of the **pre-existing** branch to checkout prior to the export.
+If not set the default branch is used.
-- UseAgentToken - If true the task will use the built in agent OAUTH token, if false you need to provide username & password/PAT". **Note** for use of the OAUTH token to work you must allow the pipeline to access the [OAUTH Token](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/git-commands?view=vsts&tabs=yaml#enable-scripts-to-run-git-commands) and grant _contribute_ access on the target Azure DevOps WIKI to the _Project Collection Build Service_ user (assuming this is the account the pipeline is running as).
+- UseAgentToken - If true the task will use the built in agent OAUTH token, if false you need to provide username & password/PAT. **Note** for use of the OAUTH token to work you must allow the pipeline to access the [OAUTH Token](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/git-commands?view=vsts&tabs=yaml#enable-scripts-to-run-git-commands) and grant _contribute_ access on the target Azure DevOps WIKI to the _Project Collection Build Service_ user (assuming this is the account the pipeline is running as).
 The default is _false_ (see Authentication below)
 - Username - The username to authenticate with the repo (see Authentication below)
 - Password - The password or PAT to authenticate with the repo (see Authentication below) _Recommended that this is stored as secret variable_
 - InjectExtraHeader -  If set to true, credentials are passed as a header value.
 If false, the default, they are passed in the URL.
 This option was added to address the issue [#613](https://github.com/rfennell/AzurePipelines/issues/613) which found that this means of authentication is required when working with an on-prem TFS/Azure DevOps Server